surf the line

 Winter mixing and end of algal development

-In winter, the campaigns of measurement of the quality of the water of the lake become monthly again because the development of the algae in suspension in water slows down.
-In fact, it is at this time of the year that the surface waters are the most transparent.
+In winter, lake water quality measurement campaigns return to a monthly schedule, as the development of algae in suspension in the water slows down.
+In fact, it's at this time of year that the surface waters are the most transparent.

-Winter mixing adds oxygen to the lake by mixing the oxygen-rich surface water with the deep water, which contains less oxygen because of decomposing algae.
-In the case of a complete winter mixing, the oxygen deficit is completely filled.
-In the case of a repeat of incomplete winter stirring, as has been the case since the winter of 2012-2013, the oxygen deficit at the bottom of the lake increases.
-Currently, the lake lacks oxygen at the bottom, resulting in adverse consequences for aquatic life and the release (salting out) of phosphorus or certain metals, which were trapped in the sediments.
+Winter circulation adds oxygen to the lake by mixing oxygen-rich surface water with deep water, which contains less oxygen due to the decomposition of algae.
+In the case of a complete winter circulation, the oxygen deficit is fully compensated.
+In the case of repeated incomplete winter mixing, as has been the case since winter 2012-2013, the oxygen deficit at the bottom of the lake widens.
+At present, the lake lacks oxygen at depth, with adverse consequences for aquatic life and the release of phosphorus and certain metals trapped in the sediments.

-Winter mixing also leads to the remobilization towards the surface of nutrients necessary for the development of algae (mainly nitrogen and phosphorus).
-But the cold weather, combined with the low solar radiation, does not immediately allow the algae suspended in the water to develop.
+Winter mixing also brings the nutrients needed for algae growth (mainly nitrogen and phosphorus) to the surface.
+But the cold, combined with low solar radiation, means that algae suspended in the water cannot develop immediately.

-Cold and windy episodes mix surface water with deep water.
-Winter mixing is complete if the lake waters manage to mix completely to the bottom.
+Cold and windy spells mix surface water with deep water.
+Winter mixing is complete if the lake waters manage to mix all the way to the bottom.
 Otherwise, mixing is said to be incomplete.
 The more severe the winter, the greater the mixing depth.

 Newsletter